-- 23. Reboot the Raspberry Pi. - 24.
-Copy the backup file pi\bak.zip from the thumb drive media or other external media to the /home/pi folder.
+- 23. Reboot the raspberry pi. - 24.
+Copy the backup file pi\bak.zip from the thumb drive media to the /home/pi folder.
 Restore desired files and folders from backup archive by running unzip pi\bak.zip

 Use mv to move folders and files to their appropriate locations.